CSB5/OPERA-MS/README.md

     --out-dir RESULTS 2> log.err
 ```
 This will assemble a low diversity mock community in the folder **RESULTS**.
-Notice that in case of an interruption during an OPERA-MS run, using the same command line will re-start the execution after the last completed checkpoint.
+Note that in the case of an interruption during an OPERA-MS run, using the same command line will re-start the execution after the last completed checkpoint.

 # Usage

 ### Essential arguments

-- **--short-read1** : `R1.fq.gz` - path to the first read for Illumina paired-end read data
+- **--short-read1** : path to the first read for Illumina paired-end read data

-- **--short-read2** : `R2.fq.gz` - path to the second read for Illumina paired-end read data
+- **--short-read2** : path to the second read for Illumina paired-end read data

-- **--long-read** : `long-read.fq` - path to the long-read fastq file obtained from either Oxford Nanopore, PacBio or Illumina Synthetic Long Read sequencing
+- **--long-read** : path to the long-read fastq file obtained from either Oxford Nanopore, PacBio or Illumina Synthetic Long Read sequencing

-- **--out-dir** : `RESULTS` - directory where OPERA-MS results will be outputted
+- **--out-dir** : directory where OPERA-MS results will be outputted

 ### Optional arguments

-- **--no-ref-clustering**  : - disable reference level clustering
+- **--no-ref-clustering**  : disable reference based clustering

-- **--no-strain-clustering** :  - disable strain level clustering
+- **--no-strain-clustering** : disable strain level clustering

-- **--polishing** : - enable assembly polishing (currently using [Pilon](https://github.com/broadinstitute/pilon/wiki)).
-The polished contigs can be found in contig.polished.fasta
+- **--polishing** : enable short-read polishing (currently using [Pilon](https://github.com/broadinstitute/pilon/wiki)).
+The polished contigs can be found in contigs.polished.fasta

 - **--long-read-mapper** : `default: blasr` - software used for long-read mapping i.e. blasr or minimap2